samuelsonric/PolynomialOptimization.jl/README.md

 and [Hypatia](https://github.com/chriscoey/Hypatia.jl), without using `JuMP`.
 Despite `JuMP` being very performant for a modelling framework, it introduces a significant overhead that is omitted in this way.

+## About this branch
+This branch contains an implementation of the [SketchyCGAL](https://doi.org/10.1137/19M1305045) solver in its original form.
+It also contains an extension with multiple semidefinite matrices (not thouroughly tested).
+However, as experiments did not show much promise for solving polynomial optimization problems, no integration with `PolynomialOptimization` is currently provided.

 ## Compatibility notice
 Currently, the required complex-valued functionality depends on a not-yet-merged request in